 Several colleagues from local research institutions are an integral part of our scientific network in Braunschweig, with our university as the integrative heart.
-The Braunschweig/Wolfsburg region is one the most active research regions in Europe, with more than 15,000 researchers living and working in the area.
+The Braunschweig/Wolfsburg region is one living and working in the area.
 The local research institutions listed below are closely linked to our university through cooperation agreements, facilitating joint research and the coordination of human resources development.